-- Preparing professionals in the field of developmental education for teaching and leadership roles in colleges/universities, private industry, government, business and human service settings.
+- Preparing professionals in the field of developmental education for teaching, research, and leadership roles in colleges/universities, private industry, government, business and human service settings.

-- Preparing professionals for roles in elementary, middle and secondary school settings.
+- Preparing professionals for roles in postsecondary education settings.

-The Department of Educational Leadership has responsibility for four graduate programs: Master of Science (M.S.) and the Doctor of Education (Ed.D.) in Developmental Education; Master of Education in Educational Leadership; and Post Masters Certificate in Developmental Education.
+The Department of Educational Leadership has responsibility for three graduate programs: Master of Science (M.S.) and the Doctor of Education (Ed.D.) in Developmental Education; and Post-Masters Certificate in Developmental Education

-This program is designed to prepare researchers, practitioners and leaders for postsecondary education, business, industry, government, and human services.
-Developmental educators work both in the traditional classroom and in the workplace, using a variety of skills, including counseling, administration, management, and instructional design and training to help the nontraditional learner in Higher Education.
-The Department of Educational Leadership is responsible for the administration of three graduate programs in developmental education: The Master of Science (M.S.), Post Masters Certificate (PMC), and the Doctor of Education (Ed.D.).
+Programs in Developmental Education are designed to prepare researchers, practitioners and leaders for postsecondary education, business, industry, government, and human services.
+Developmental educators work both in the traditional classroom and in the workplace, using a variety of skills, including counseling, administration, management, student support and personnel services, and instructional design to assist traditional and nontraditional students who require developmental/remedial services in postsecondary educational settings.

 Dr. Cheyrl Mansfield Ensley

 Departments of Curriculum & Instruction and Educational Leadership